Topics

 After several months of calm in the China-US relationship, the first week of October saw torrential rains fall again on the game board between both powers.
 China announced new restrictions on rare earth exports, to which Trump responded by announcing a 100% increase in tariffs on Chinese exports to the US, set to take effect on November 1st.

 The resurgence of the trade war between the two global giants pushed American stock markets down.
 Wall Street can't catch a break.
-As a consequence of the new confrontation, the meeting initially scheduled for the coming weeks between Trump and Xi Jinping may ultimately not take place.
+As a consequence of the new confrontation, the meeting initially scheduled for late October between Trump and Xi Jinping it seemed it was not going to take place.

 The restrictions on rare earth exports by China had been a response to previous limitations imposed by Trump on chip exports to the Asian giant.